julioocamargoo/laravel-datadog/readme.md

 ## How to run

 - Create your ECS cluster
-- Follow [Datadog tutorial, https://docs.datadoghq.com/tracing/setup/php/] to create a task/service for datadog agent
+- Follow [Datadog tutorial](https://docs.datadoghq.com/tracing/setup/php/) to create a task/service for datadog agentagent
 - Use startup.sh as entrypoint on your application task definition
 - Be fun exploring your dashboards :)